 President / Founder, Pareto Planning and Environmental Services

-The Master of Planning degree requires 48 units of graduate coursework, typically completed over a two-year period.
-All students pursuing the MPL degree will complete core courses that cover basic theories, techniques, and methods.
-While many students specialize in a specific topical area, the curriculum is structured to support five broad concentrations:
+The Master of Urban Planning degree requires 48 units of graduate coursework, typically completed over a two-year period.
+All students pursuing the MUP degree will complete core courses that cover basic theories, techniques, and methods.
+While many students specialize in a specific topical area, the curriculum is structured to support six broad concentrations:

 - Economic Development